You are a journalist looking for information about Synapsy, or about brain, mental illnesses, neuroscience, or psychiatry ?

 - A center for brain rehabilitation

 CHUV and the Institution of Lavigny join forces to better treat victims of strokes and cranio-cerebral trauma.
-“We aim to create the best conditions for researchers and clinicians to work together with an interdisciplinary spirit,” said Stephanie Clark about the center.
+“We aim to create the best conditions for researchers and clinicians to work together with an interdisciplinary spirit,” said Stephanie Clarke about the center.

 - Cannabis: harmfulness and benefit